tdavislab/VIS-DSMT/README.md

 # VIS-DSMT

-This is an implementation and visualization for constructing Discrete Stratification Morse Theory.
+This is an implementation and visualization for Discrete Stratification Morse Theory.

 To see a live demo, go to https://vis-dsmt.herokuapp.com/.